 For more information on the important differences between water filtration and water treatment, read our blog, Water Filtration vs Water Treatment & Why They are Not the Same.

 Water Filter housings come in a variety of sizes depending on the type of cartridge and flow rate needed.
 They also come in different sizes to accommodate certain installation restriction.
 When space is limited, you can utilize a Slim Filter Housing to reduce the footprint.

 There are different types of housings and cartridges to solve different types of problems.
-For example, if you are drawing water out of a well that contains a lot of sediment, a spin down filter may be required as this housing is specifically meant for sediment removal.
+For example, if you are drawing water out of a well that contains a lot of sediment, a spin-out filter may be required, as this housing is specifically meant for sediment removal.